bocchino/AppleCore/README.txt

 -origin=OR - Instruct the assembler to assemble the file with origin
     address OR.
 The origin address may be given in positive decimal, negative decimal, or hexadecimal preceded by $.
-If no -origin= appears on the command line, then the default is $803.
-That puts it in the main storage area for programs and data, just above the three bytes signaling an empty Applesoft program.
+If no -origin= appears on the command line, then for top level mode the default origin is $803.
+That puts the start of the program in the main storage area for programs and data, just above the three bytes signaling an empty Applesoft program.
+For include mode the default is to use the origin implied by the point in the program where the file is included.

 9. THE APPLECORE VIRTUAL MACHINE